Sam Walton: Health issues and death

 In 1982, Walton was diagnosed and treated for Hairy cell leukemia.
 He was diagnosed with bone cancer in 1990 and had gone through radiation therapy and chemotherapy at MD Anderson Cancer Center in Houston, Texas.
-Walton died on Sunday, April 5, 1992, a week after his 74th birthday, of multiple myeloma, a type of blood cancer, in Little Rock, Arkansas.
+Walton died on Sunday, April 5, 1992, a week after his 74th birthday and three months shy of Walmart's thirtieth anniversary, of multiple myeloma, a type of blood cancer, in Little Rock, Arkansas.
 A few days earlier, according to his son, Walton was still reviewing sales data in his hospital bed.
 The news of his death was relayed by satellite to all 1,960 Walmart stores.
 At the time, his company employed 400,000 people.
 Annual sales of nearly $50 billion flowed from 1,735 Walmarts, 212 Sam's Clubs, and 13 Supercenters.

 His remains are interred at the Bentonville Cemetery.
 He left his ownership in Walmart to his wife and their children: Rob Walton succeeded his father as the Chairman of Walmart, and John Walton was a director until his death in a 2005 plane crash.
 The others are not directly involved in the company (except through their voting power as shareholders), however his son Jim Walton is chairman of Arvest Bank.
 The Walton family held five spots in the top ten richest people in the United States until 2005.
 Two daughters of Sam's brother Bud Walton — Ann Kroenke and Nancy Laurie — hold smaller shares in the company.